The non-autistic brain can filter and only concentrate on what it wants to focus on, ignoring some of the sensory experiences it receives.

 The autistic brain may have more difficulties in filtering noises, lights, smells, and therefore has to process everything at the same time.
 If the autistic cannot regulate himself, and the sensory input continues, he goes into overload.

-Common triggers (what causes) for overload are:
+Common triggers (what causes) are:

 Excessive sounds (not just loud sounds, but sometimes repetitive sounds like people talking are painful when we have hypersensitivity)